meejah/shwim/README.md

 SHwiM
 =====

-``SHell With Me`` lets a "host" share their terminal with a guest peer on another computer.
+``SHell WIth Me`` lets a "host" share their terminal with a "guest" peer on another computer.

-This combines the cryptography of Magic Wormhole and the terminal-sharing of [tty-share](https://tty-share.com/) into a secure, peer-to-peer terminal sharing application.
+This combines the cryptography of Magic Wormhole and the terminal-sharing of [tty-share](https://tty-share.com/) into a secure, end-to-end encrypted, **peer-to-peer terminal sharing application**.

 Getting Started